Samthesimpsons/Project-Weather-ETL-Application/Documentation.md

 First, we shall use a conda environment to run everything which will handle all the dependencies and install python for us.

-1. Open up the `Anaconda Prompt` shell, then first let us create our conda environment:
+1. Open up the `Anaconda Prompt` shell, then first let us create a conda environment to handle any dependencies issues:

     ```console
     conda env create -f environment.yml